Schedule I for Form 990 - Grants and Other Assistance

 Table of Contents

-What is the purpose of Schedule I?
+What is the Purpose of Form 990 Schedule I?

 Schedule I is used to provide the IRS with detailed information on grants and other assistance made directly by the filing organization to domestic organizations, domestic governments, and domestic individuals during the corresponding tax year.